makovalab-psu/great-ape-Y-evolution/alignment/multiple/README.md

 multi_fasta_to_pairwise_identity.py&mdash;
 Read an alignment in multi-fasta format and output pairwise identity stats.

+subset_base_counts_plot.r&mdash;
+R script to plot counts of aligned bases, by species subsets.
+It assumes an input table as created by maf_blocks_to_subset_base_counts.py.

 ## mini-pipelines

 Run progressiveCactus to create the 5-species alignment of chromosome Y&mdash;